MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-exo-rules.md

 ## Example configurations

-In the following examples, create a new mail flow rule by using the following steps:
+For the following examples, create a new mail flow rule by using the following steps:

 1. In a web browser, using a work or school account that has been granted global administrator permissions, sign in to Office 365.